CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 ## Credits

-Portions of this syllabus are based on those of Atanas Rountev, Neelam Soundarajan, Mike Bond, and Subash Shankar.
+Portions of this syllabus are based on those of Danny Dig, Atanas Rountev, Neelam Soundarajan, Mike Bond, and Subash Shankar.

+[^1]: In this course, when we mention "performance," we will be referring to *runtime* performance.
+In AI, the term "performance" is often times associated with how well an ML model works in terms of its ability to make predictions and perform classifications.
+In this course, we will refer to this as model *accuracy* instead of performance.

 [type constraints]: https://www.slideshare.net/khatchad/a-brief-introduction-to-type-constraints